Kellen Myers - Teaching

 - Learning objectives are listed in the course syllabus.

 - Final Exam:

-- The date and time of final exam are indicated in the schedule below.
-Further information about the final exam schedule can be found in the following PDF.
+- The date and time of final exam are as indicated in the TU official final exam schedule below.
+Further information about the final exam schedule can be found at the Registrar's website.